A Quick Introduction

 We are committed to the highest levels of transparency and good governance in all that we do.
 We owe it to our donors and supporters to show clearly how donations are spent.
 Below are our most recent annual reports:

 Irish Youth Foundation is a registered Irish charity (CHY5957).
 Our audited accounts are filed each year with the Registrar of Companies allowing full public access to company accounts at any time.
+We have adopted the use of Charities SORP (FRS102) in our financial statements, signed up to the Guidelines for Charitable Organisations Fundraising from the Public, we fully embrace the work of the Charities Regulatory Authority.

 Our Company Office Registration Number is 105853 and our office is registered at The Mews, 10 Pembroke Place, Dublin 2.